 Oxford Writing Style

 Oxford writing style is designed for philosophy, history and law papers.
 This writing style only uses footnote referencing for in-text citations.
 This style of footnote creation is very similar to Chicago/Turabian in format and purpose.
 Oxford will have a full-version for the first mention and a shortened footnote for additional mentions.
-An example of an Oxford footnote for a book includes:
+For example, look at these Oxford style footnotes for a book:

 - Full version: 1R.D.
 Spector, Psychology of the Mind, London, Houghton, 2000, p.276.